Kjaerandsen/golang-transaction-processor/README.md

 - earnings:           Took around 3 seconds, heavily bottlenecked by input output and system calls.
 - comp:               Took around 300 milliseconds, mostly bottlenecked by string functions, cpu and memory allocation.
 Fast enough.

 Seconds round of optimizations then focused on buffering the output, so instead of writing line by line, one float at a time i buffered 100 floats together in a string and then wrote that to the file.
 This reduced the runtime to around 400-500 milliseconds.
+Which i found acceptable.
+If i were to improve it further i would probably look into setting predefined variable sizes and using more basic containers for the buffering to reduce the amount of time spent reallocating memory for the string functions.

 ## Time-tracking notes:
 Issues, time estimated and time spent: